jaskaran1989/Smart-insole-analysis-charts-/README.md

 # How to Run (Spin a web server I already provided in this repo)
 You need a web server.
-I used Node Js to initiate a web server.
+I used Node Js to write a web server.
 ```
 cd maingraph/
 node .\server.js
+After rrunning  webserver Visit http://localhost:8888 to see the website.
 ```
 ### Gif showing how data rendered on screen after server starts
 ![alt text](https://github.com/jaskaran1989/Smart-insole-analysis-charts-/blob/master/moo.gif)